 It is our policy to enter into derivative contracts only with counterparties that are creditworthy financial institutions deemed by management as competent and competitive market makers.
-We do not post collateral under any of these agreements as they are secured under our reserve-based credit facilities or guaranteed by Constellation.
+Each of the counterparties to our derivative contracts is a lender in our reserve-based credit facilities.
+We do not post collateral under any of these agreements as they are secured under our reserve-based credit facilities.